wangyu09/exkaldi/docs/contents/Load.md

 _name_: a string.
 _useSuffix_: a string.
 When target is file path, use this to specify file.
 **Return:**
-A BytesFmllrMatrix or NumpyFmllrMatrix object.
+A BytesFmllr or NumpyFmllr object.

 -----------------------------
 >## exkaldi.load_ali